 Ring 1 Pipeline Multiplier

 Founder-voice accounts generate 3x to 5x more pipeline per impression than brand accounts.
 Buyers follow people, not logos.
 Once a founder account reaches 2,000+ engaged followers, expect 2 to 5 inbound demo requests per week from organic content alone.
+The compounding effect means each week of consistent posting reduces the cost per demo from Ring 3.

 Source: FORKOFF Twitter Marketing Data, 2026